yalatan/theyalow/Readme.md

 NO RESPONSIVE.
-ONLY Desctop 1300px and Mobile 590-700px
+ONLY Desktop 1300px and Mobile 590-700px